 Keurig coffee taste burnt Bitter or Bad?
-(7 ways to fix it!)
+(7 Tips to fix it!)

 Some people complain that Keurig coffee tastes burnt or bad, and others complain about the plastic aftertaste.
 This issue has been reported many times, and many are searching for a solution.

-This article will focus on why Keurig coffee tastes burnt, bitter, or bad and some working tips to make a perfect cup of coffee with Keurig.
+This article will focus on why Keurig coffee tastes burnt, bitter, or bad and some working tips on how to get a bitter taste out of your Keurig.

-3 reasons Why does Keurig Coffee Taste Burnt or bitter
+3 reasons why Keurig Coffee tastes burnt or bitter

 1) Dirty Machine